YOURLS/website/src/development/form-security.md

 ## What are nonces

-Nonces are the crytpic strings you'll find for instance on internal links, such as the one to activate a plugin in your admin interface :
+Nonces are the crytpic strings you'll find for instance on internal links, such as the one to activate a plugin in your admin interface:

 ```
 https://sho.rt/admin/plugins.php?action=activate&plugin=joe-plugin&nonce=47876625a6